bashtage/randomgen/doc/source/index.rst

 ------------
 RandomGen takes a different approach to producing random numbers from the :class:`numpy.random.RandomState` object used in NumPy.
-Random number generation is separated into two components, a basic RNG and a random generator.
+Random number generation is separated into two components, a bit generator and a random generator.

-The basic RNG has a limited set of responsibilities -- it manages the underlying RNG state and provides functions to produce random doubles and random unsigned 32- and 64-bit values.
-The basic random generator also handles all seeding since this varies when using alternative basic RNGs.
+The bit generator has a limited set of responsibilities -- it manages the underlying RNG state and provides functions to produce random doubles and random unsigned 32- and 64-bit values.
+The bit generator also handles all seeding since this varies when using alternative bit generators.

-The random generator (:class:`~randomgen.generator.Generator`) takes the basic RNG-provided functions and transforms them into more useful distributions, e.g., simulated normal random values.
-This structure allows alternative basic RNGs to be used without code duplication.
+The random generator (:class:`~randomgen.generator.Generator`) takes the bit generator-provided functions and transforms them into more useful distributions, e.g., simulated normal random values.
+This structure allows alternative bit generators to be used without code duplication.

 The :class:`~randomgen.generator.Generator` is the user-facing object that is nearly identical to :class:`~numpy.random.RandomState`.
-The canonical method to initialize a generator passes a basic RNG -- :class:`~randomgen.mt19937.MT19937`, the underlying RNG in NumPy  -- as the sole argument.
-Note that the basic RNG must be instantized.
+The canonical method to initialize a generator passes a bit generator -- :class:`~randomgen.mt19937.MT19937`, the underlying RNG in NumPy  -- as the sole argument.
+Note that the bit generator must be instantized.

 .. code-block:: python